Archive for July, 2021

 The Smart Rebates™ program is an energy rebate program managed by our partner, Smart Charging Technologies LLC (SCT), that allows Toyota Material Handling Solutions (TMHS) client companies to receive rebates from the California Air Resources Board (CARB) through the Low Carbon Fuel Standard (LCFS).
-To alleviate the complexity of navigating the CARB and LCFS program, SCT will administer and manage these rebates on behalf of TMHS client companies while allowing its customers to receive a steady stream of revenue from the LCFS program.
-SCT services will be fully covered from LCFS revenue streams with no out-of-pocket costs to TMHS customers.
+To alleviate the complexity of navigating the CARB and LCFS program, SCT will administer and manage these rebates on behalf of TMHS client companies while allowing its customers to receive steady revenue from the LCFS program.
+LCFS revenue streams will fully cover SCT services with no out-of-pocket costs to TMHS customers.

 Benefits to Customers

 As a participant in the program, your company will receive quarterly payments based on the electricity used by forklifts and other material handling equipment (MHE).
+Payments are made every quarter and are typically paid out within ~3 months after the end of the reporting quarter.
 Typical earnings vary depending on the type of equipment and usage and can range from $75 to $300 (or even more) per forklift per quarter for as long as your company remains enrolled and qualifies for LCFS credits.
-Payments are made on a quarterly basis and are typically paid out within ~3 months after the end of the reporting quarter.
-Note that electricity usage, and subsequent earnings, can vary due to several factors such as equipment mix (class 1, 2 or 3 trucks), load weights and lifting heights, duty cycle, battery charger efficiency, and business seasonality.
+Note that electricity usage, and subsequent earnings, can vary due to several factors such as equipment mix (class 1, 2, or 3 trucks), load weights and lifting heights, duty cycle, battery charger efficiency, and business seasonality.

 TMHS customers must opt-in and give Smart Charging Technologies permission to manage their environmental attributes.
-An environmental attribute is generated from each kWh of electricity used in your electric forklift trucks and certain other electric or alternative-fueled vehicles and equipment.
-Smart Charging Technologies will then sell the environmental attributes on a quarterly basis to create revenue for the companies that enroll and opt-in to Smart Charging Technologies Smart Rebates Program.
+An environmental attribute is generated from each kWh of electricity used in your forklift trucks and other electric or alternative-fueled vehicles and equipment.
+Smart Charging Technologies will then sell the environmental attributes every quarter to create revenue for the companies that enroll and opt-in to Smart Charging Technologies Smart Rebates Program.

 How to Participate